 Statistical test used: Examinations were computerized and analyzed using statistical package for social science version 24.
 Chi square test was used for computing statistical significance.

 Result: The difference in prevalence of malocclusion in college students from rural and urban area was significant with the prevalence being more in rural population.

 Conclusion: Malocclusion is widely spread among young adult population with greater prevalence in students from rural area, with Angles class I to be the most predominant type of malocclusion.
 The type of occlusal trait in rural students was proclination and the urban students had maxillary anterior crowding.

 How to cite this article:

-Dr. K Abhirami and Dr. G Valli.
+Dr. K Abhirami, Dr. G Valli.
 Evaluation for prevalence of malocclusion among adults and need for orthodontic treatment: A cross sectional study.
-International Journal of Applied Dental Sciences.
-2020; 6(1): 13-16.
+Int J Appl Dent Sci 2020;6(1):13-16.